RosettaCommons/documentation/scripting_documentation/FeaturesExtracting.md

 FeaturesReporter
 ================

-Implmenting a FeaturesReporter involves the following steps:
+Implementing a FeaturesReporter involves the following steps:

 1. Implement the FeaturesReporter class interface (see directly below).
 2. Implement the FeaturesReporterCreator class interface (like you would for a mover).